10 Ways to Promote Your Parks & Recreation Events on Social Media

-One of the most popular platforms, Facebook is used by a majority of North Americans across a wide range of demographic groups.
+One of the most popular social media platforms, a majority of North Americans across a wide range of demographic groups use Facebook daily.

 #1 Create Facebook Events

-Hosting a one-time event or community class?
-Create a Facebook event page to promote your event.
+Hosting a one-time event or community recreation class?
+Create a Facebook event page to promote your event on social media.
 It allows your followers to RSVP to the event and when they do, friends and family in their network will get notified.
 It also shows up in suggested events for the attendee's friends.
 Setting up a public event on Facebook also allows your followers to invite people to your event themselves - its a good way to spread awareness!
-To top it off, Facebook sends RSVP reminders for people who have RSVPed, ensuring your event is top of mind.
+To top it off, Facebook sends RSVP reminders for people who have RSVPed with their social media accounts, ensuring your event is top of mind.

 City of Issaquah Facebook page lists all its events, with options to purchase tickets.